 Because Spain was neutral the Spanish press was not subject to the same level of censorship as the press in the belligerent countries.
 News of an epidemic appeared in the headlines of Madrid papers in May 1918.
 This was one reason why its point of origin was assumed to be Spain.
 The first reference to the ‘Spanish disease’ was in the British Medical Journal (BMJ) in August 1918.
 The fact that the Spanish King, Prime Minister and various members of the cabinet fell ill sealed the international notion that the disease had originated in Spain.
 A hundred years later there are still several theories concerning the source of the disease, but no-one now considers it to be Spain.

 The second, most deadly, wave of the disease struck Britain in October 1918 and continued through to 1919.
 It was probably brought over from France by servicemen, as port towns and transit points were particularly hard hit.
 At the time, health care in Britain was largely provided by local authorities, overseen by the Local Government Board (LGB).
 Their main concern was not health care provision but the operation of the Poor Law.

 Although the death rate in Britain over the course of the pandemic was one of the lowest internationally, the flu pandemic still killed 228,000 people.
 Surprisingly, the matter does not appear to have been discussed by the Cabinet, even after the Prime Minister, David Lloyd George, contracted it on 12 September.
 It was not even discussed in Parliament until late October 1918.
 Yet the warning signs were already there.
 Chemists experienced a rush on quinine, and graveyards had a backlog of burials.
 Most importantly, even the first phase had hit some cities especially badly, notably Glasgow, Sheffield and Belfast.
-There was also the memory of the ‘Russian flu’ of 1889-92, where a more virulent form of the disease followed the initial strain.
+There was also the memory of the ‘Russian flu’ of 1889 to 1892, where a more virulent form of the disease followed the initial strain.

 Management of the disease